-- 9.2 A parish should make a direct payment of the agreed expenses, with the member of the ministry staff reimbursing the parish for any private expenditure component, or alternatively, reimburse the member of the ministry staff for agreed expenses through an MEA. - 9.3 Rather than paying the expense direct or reimbursing the member of the ministry staff, a parish may instead determine to pay an agreed allowance to the member of the ministry staff.
+- 9.2 A parish should make a direct payment of the agreed expenses, with the member of the ministry staff reimbursing the parish for any private expenditure component, or alternatively, reimburse the member of the ministry staff for agreed expenses through an MEA. - 9.3 Rather than paying the expense direct or reimbursing the member of the ministry staff, a parish may instead determine to pay an agreed benefit or allowance to the member of the ministry staff through their MEA.
+Refer to paragraph 4.4 for tax implications of paying an allowance.

-- 9.4 The direct payment or reimbursement of expenses (as in 9.2) should be treated as exempt benefits and are therefore not subject to tax under current tax legislation. - 9.5 An allowance paid to a member of the ministry staff for these expenses (as in 9.3) is taxable income in the hands of the staff member, and PAYG deductions from those payments are required to be made.
-However, the member of the ministry staff may be able to claim deductions for expenses they incur, in accordance with tax legislation.
+- 9.4 The direct payment or reimbursement of expenses (as in 9.2) are treated as exempt benefits and are therefore not subject to tax under current tax legislation and do not appear on the annual payment summary. - 9.5 An allowance paid to a member of the ministry staff for these expenses (as in 9.3) is taxable income in the hands of the staff member, and PAYG deductions from those payments are required to be made and must be included on the annual payment summary as an allowance.
+However, the member of the ministry staff may be able to claim deductions for expenses they incur, in accordance with tax legislation, in their own tax return.